PX4/PX4-Autopilot/nuttx/configs/README.txt

   microcontroller (ARM Cortex-M4 with FPU).
 This port uses a GNU Cortex-M4 toolchain (such as CodeSourcery).

+configs/stm32f100rc_generic
+  STMicro STM32F100RC generic board based on STM32F100RC high-density value line chip.
+This "generic" configuration is not very usable out-of-box, but can be used as a starting point to creating new configs with similar STM32 high-density value line chips.

 configs/stm32f4discovery
-  STMicro STM32F4-Discovery board boased on the STMIcro STM32F407VGT6 MCU.
+  STMicro STM32F4-Discovery board based on the STMIcro STM32F407VGT6 MCU.

 configs/sure-pic32mx
   The "Advanced USB Storage Demo Board," Model DB-DP11215, from Sure